How to Improve Patient Satisfaction: 5 Tips

 Optimizing patient flow and maximizing staffing efficiency can help reduce wait times.

 In the event of any delays, communicate with the patient and give an estimated treatment time.
-Studies show that when patients are notified of long wait times and delays, hospitals receive higher patient experience scores.
-Provide a clean, comfortable space with plenty of natural light for patients while they wait.
+Studies show that when patients are notified of long wait times and delays, hospitals receive better patient experience scores.

 2. Establish Compassionate Rapport

 Also, giving each patient the time and attention they deserve is important.
-Try to minimize rushing to the next room when giving education, and always confirm that the patient understands your teaching prior to exiting.
+Try to minimize rushing to the next room when providing education, and always confirm that the patient understands your teaching prior to exiting.

 3. Incorporate Healthcare Technology Into Your Plan of Care

 Advanced communication and scheduling technologies make it easy for your patient to receive information on their treatments, medications, and appointments on a phone or tablet.
+Making it easier for patients to be involved in their care improves outcomes and reduces facility spending.

 Online patient portals are convenient for distributing personalized health information (test results, radiology images, etc.).
 Linking reliable, evidence-based scientific resources to your hospital’s website can help patients understand their health data.